pycroscopy/pyUSID/docs/data_format.rst

 Complicated?
 ^^^^^^^^^^^^^
-This data model may seem unnecessarily complicated for very simple / rigid data such as 2D images or 1D spectra.
+This data schema may seem unnecessarily complicated for very simple / rigid data such as 2D images or 1D spectra.
 However, bear in mind that **this paradigm was designed to represent any information regardless of dimensionality, origin, complexity**, etc.
 Thus, encoding data in this manner will allow seamless sharing, exchange, and interpretation of data.